chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 -   Check the status of Automate HA Cluster from the bastion nodes by executing the `chef-automate status` command.

--   Execute the restore command from bastion`chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --skip-preflight --s3-access-key "Access_Key" --s3-secret-key "Secret_Key" --s3-endpoint <>`.
+-   Execute the restore command from bastion`chef-automate backup restore s3://bucket_name/path/to/backups/BACKUP_ID --skip-preflight --s3-access-key "Access_Key" --s3-secret-key "Secret_Key"`.

 -   In case of Airgapped Environment, Execute this restore command from bastion `chef-automate backup restore <object-storage-bucket-path>/backups/BACKUP_ID --skip-preflight --airgap-bundle </path/to/bundle>`.